 There is now no side slop in the valve chest and no wobble in the eccentrics.
 The rest of gear was reassembled using soldered pins.
 CPL locomotive couplings come with a small etch containing far more small nickel washers than needed and so some spares were used, with slips of paper to prevent soldering the joint solid, while assembling all the pivots.
 A much neater job resulted and finally the gear ran pretty much like a sewing machine but the rods were tight and needed further work.

 Unfortunately, while reaming out the rods with a broach, the bosses began to de-laminate, rendering them useless.
 I think it is caused by the burrs raised while using a broach that does the damage.
-As a result I tried for the first time a set of Precision rods.
+As a result I tried for the first time a set of Premier rods.
 Ordered via their new website on a Saturday, they landed on my doormat on the Tuesday.
 Excellent service.
 They ran first time, though a little tight but a few minutes with a broach sorted that out.

 When I fitted the balance weights to the wheels I also used some Milliput between the spokes to represent the lead that was used, molten, between the holding plates.
 It all helps to add authenticity.

 The cab goes together very easily and, as usual, all the parts fit first time.
 The unit then slides into the footplate from underneath.
 The tabs allow precise positioning and trial before soldering.

 The two units now assembled and ready for the cosmetic sides to be fitted, which are also tabbed for precise alignment.
 Back to Top